altruios/namshubettulpa/public/namshubettulpa/chapters/the-great-awakening.md

 *Kent pushed the bed towards the steakhouse*
 ~Felix was at a window seat - eating a steak~
 "F::Get some nice beauty sleep, did you?"
+*Felix pointed at the bed with is fork*
+"F::Making friends?"
 ~Kent shook his head~
 "K::Why aren't you asleep?"
 *Felix took another bite of steak*